AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 | cube | 30, 200, 300, 2000 |

-Lucene will flip back-and-forth between the two lists (or round-robin `n` lists, when searching for `n` words):
+Lucene flips back-and-forth between the two lists (or round-robin `n` lists, when searching for `n` words):

 * Read in the "rubik" gets the first entry: it finds 10
 * Read in the "cube" gets the first entry `>` = 10.
 10 is not found, then the next one is 30.